priyanjitdey94/DriveSmart/README.md

 + Download this repository as a zip.
 + Extract
 + For training a new model run trainmodel.py and follow steps.
++ For using DriveSmart in recorded-video mode, run detectsleep_video.py
-+ For using a pre-trained model run detectsleep.py and follow steps.
++ For using DriveSmart in realtime mode, run detectsleep_realtime.py
 + Make sure proper paths are provided.

 *In case of problems or confusion please issue*